Overview

 Social Media Plug-in

-Users also have access to a social media plugin that helps prevent the buying of new clothes.
-When users are online shopping, a widget appears that prompts them to view an outfit generated by the app that has a similar style to the item being viewed online.
+Users also have access to a social media plugin.
+When online shopping, a widget appears that prompts them to view an outfit generated by the app in a similar style to the item being viewed online.
 By using this plug-in, users are more likely to resist buying new clothes and instead use what they already have.
 In the profile page, users can see how much money they have saved by using the plug-in.
 Seeing this visualization of money saved further encourages users to continue using the app.